Go to Reviews.org AU Edition

 Your Halo lock comes with a SmartKey tool you can use to re-key the lock.
 It only takes a few seconds, but you will need both a current key that works (so if you lost your only copy, then you’re out of luck) and the new key you want to use going forward.

 Some smart locks aren’t the most secure option because the buttons you press (or where you put your fingers on the touchscreen) leave marks or wear down so that potential intruders can tell which buttons to press.

 The Kwikset Halo has a workaround.
 The optional SecureScreen™ feature makes it so that you have to press a random two numbers before you can enter your actual entry code.
 That way, all the buttons look the same, and potential thieves can’t tell which ones your press.

-If you don’t want to bother with the extra numbers, then it also helps to change your code regularly.
+This smart lock also helps you change your door code regularly if you don’t want to bother with the extra numbers.
 A door code that’s older than your firstborn child is probably due for an update.

 Kwikset Halo Smart Lock pricing